aishaniig/QueueQuest/README.md

 # QueueQuest
 An app for people bored in line.
+Uses PowerPoint to display it; gives individual and multiplayer game options.